Michael-Beukman/PCGNN/README.md

 # Assorted
 ## Metrics
 We also introduce 2 metrics to measure the diversity and difficulty of levels using A* agents.
 The code for these metrics are in `metrics/a_star/a_star_metrics.py`.

+Some of the metrics code can also be found in

 We also experimented with using RL agents to measure the above characteristics, and results looked promising, but the implementation posed some challenges.

-Feel free to look in `metrics/rl/tabular/rl_agent_metric.py`, `metrics/rl/tabular/tabular_rl_agent.py` and `metrics/rl/tabular/rl_difficulty_metric.py` for this code.
+Feel free to look in
+- `metrics/rl/tabular/rl_agent_metric.py`
+- `metrics/rl/tabular/tabular_rl_agent.py`
+- `metrics/rl/tabular/rl_difficulty_metric.py`

+for this code.

 ## Island Models
 There is also some code (not thoroughly tested) that uses multiple island populations and performs regular migration between them and these can be found in `novelty_neat/mario/test/island_mario.py`, `novelty_neat/maze/test/island_model.py` and `src/runs/proper_experiments/v200_mario/v203_island_neat.py`.